readthedocs/ethicalads.io/content/posts/2025-duckdb-pair-with-postgres.md

 Lastly, if anybody from the Azure team happens to be reading this, we'd love it if you'd add [pg_parquet](https://github.com/CrunchyData/pg_parquet/) to Azure Managed Postgres now that it [supports Azure storage](https://www.crunchydata.com/blog/pg_parquet-an-extension-to-connect-postgres-and-parquet).
-Dumping parquets from Postgres directly would be more optimized than what we're currently doing.
+Dumping parquets from Postgres directly would be much more optimized than doing that from DuckDB.
+DuckDB is still amazing for reading these files once they're written, but creating them directly with Postgres would be better still.

 ## Wrapup